We currently offer a variety of resident courses categorized into four distinct groups working in Security Cooperation-related positions:

 - International Purchaser

-Course content is a blend of instruction on the governing policies concerning security assistance, implementation and execution by various government agencies, and associated management processes.
-Throughout the curricula there are subjects intended to broaden the scope and depth of a manager's knowledge of the total security assistance spectrum.
+Course content is a blend of instruction on the governing policies concerning security cooperation, implementation and execution by various government agencies, and associated management processes.
+Throughout the curricula there are subjects intended to broaden the scope and depth of a manager's knowledge of the total security cooperation spectrum.
 This concept is emphasized in contrast to a more narrow functional specialist approach.
-The objective is security assistance managers with a broad understanding of security assistance programs, policies, procedures responsibilities and organizations -- individuals capable of using advanced concepts and techniques in their respective managerial areas.
+The objective is security cooperation managers with a broad understanding of security cooperation programs, policies, procedures responsibilities and organizations -- individuals capable of using advanced concepts and techniques in their respective managerial areas.

 Our educational program quality is maintained by: